puzzle/skills/README.md

 #### Testing

 * To run the backend tests run `rake test`
-* Frontend tests can be executed with `rake frontend:prepare; rake spec:frontend`
+* Frontend tests can be executed with `rake spec:frontend`
+* Frontend tests with livereload `rake spec:frontend:serve`
 * To run a single test run the following command in the frontend folder `npm test --filter "some filter words"`